yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/IPC/_Multiple_Ways_of_ARM-DSP_Communication.rst

 both data parallel and task parallel programming paradigms.
 Data parallel execution parallelizes the execution across compute units on a device.
 Task parallel execution enables asynchronous dispatch of tasks to each compute unit.
-For more info, please refer to `OpenCL User’s Guide <http://downloads.ti.com/mctools/esd/docs/opencl>`__
+For more info, please refer to `OpenCL User's Guide <http://downloads.ti.com/mctools/esd/docs/opencl>`__

 .. rubric:: Use Cases